-- Your maximum out of pocket (MOOP) also called a “stop gap."
-This is the maximum out of pocket amount you are responsible to pay.
+- Your maximum out-of-pocket (MOOP) is also called a “stopgap."
+This is the maximum out-of-pocket amount you are responsible to pay.
 The MOOP typically includes deductibles + co-insurance + co-pays.
-Once you reach your out of pocket maximum, coverage is usually at 100%.
+Once you reach your out-of-pocket maximum, coverage is usually at 100%.

 - This is the amount you (or your family) pay for health care services before your health insurance begins to pay.